-Recent experiments, however, show that this interpretation may be rash: Dana, Cain and Dawes (2006) study a variant of the same dictator game, where the dictator is given the option to exit the game before the recipient learns it is being played.
-If she opts out, she is given a specified amount of money and the recipient gets nothing, as the game has not taken place.
-It turns out that about a third of the participants choose to leave the game when offered \$9 for themselves and \$0 for the recipient.
+Recent experiments, however, have challenged this interpretation.
+For example, Dana, Cain and Dawes (2006) study a variant of the same dictator game, where the dictator is given the option to exit the game before the recipient learns it is being played.
+In case she opts out, she is given a prespecified amount of money and the recipient gets nothing.
+About a third of the participants choose to leave the game when offered \$9 for themselves and \$0 for the recipient.
 Write this allocation as (\$9, \$0).
 Such behavior contradicts altruistic concern regarding the recipient's payoff, because then the allocation (\$9, \$1) should be strictly preferred.
 It also contradicts purely selfish preferences, as (\$10, \$0) would be preferred to (\$9, \$0).
-Instead, people seem to suffer from behaving egoistically in a choice situation where they could dictate a fairer allocation.
-Hence, if they can avoid getting into such a situation, they happily do so.
-Real-life scenarios with this character could be:
+Instead, people seem to suffer from behaving selfishly in a choice situation where they could dictate a fairer allocation.
+Therefore, they try to avoid getting into such a situation, if they can.
+Two examples of real-life scenarios would be:

-• donating to a charity over the phone but wishing not to have been home when the call came,
+• donating to a charity over the phone, but wishing not to have been home when the call came

-• crossing the road to avoid meeting a beggar.
+• crossing the road to avoid meeting a beggar

-Our explanation of this type of behavior is the following: Whether a person's actions are observed or not plays a crucial role in determining her behavior.
+We contend that whether or not a person's actions are observed by someone who is affected by her choice plays a crucial role in determining her behavior.
 We term "shame" the motive that distinguishes choice behavior when observed from choice behavior when not observed.
 In our model, individuals are selfish when not observed.
-Thus, concern for another person's payoff is motivated not by altruism, but by avoiding the feeling of shame that comes from behaving selfishly when observed.
-The interpretation is that, if people are observed, they feel shame when they do not choose the fairest available alternative.
+Thus, concern for another person's payoff is motivated not by altruism, but by avoiding the feeling of shame that comes from behaving selfishly when observed.The interpretation is that, if people are observed, they feel shame when they do not choose the fairest available alternative.
+Our explanation is supported by further evidence.
+In a follow-up to the experiment cited above, Dana et al. report that only one out of twenty-four dictators exits the game when second-stage choice is also unknown to the recipient.
+Similarly, Pillutla and Murningham (1995) find evidence